Canon EF Lens to Sony E Mount T Smart Adapter (Mark IV)

 - Flocking material coated inside the opening to reduce internal reflection.

 - The tripod foot is detachable and compatible with Arca Swiss, Markins, Photo cam ball heads.

 - Continuous AF and video AF are not supported.
 (Performance may be unsatisfactory.)

 - The first two autofocus attempts are used to calibrate the lens and as a result may not lock successfully on the target.
 Half-press the shutter release button again and autofocus will lock successfully.

 - Autofocus may have difficultly locking onto subjects which are very close to the nearest focusing distance of the lens.

-- Autofocus accuracy depends heavily on the working condition of the lens.
+- Autofocus accuracy depends heavily on the design and working condition of the lens.
 Lenses with hidden problems which may not be apparent on Canon DSLRs will lead to inaccurate and unreliable autofocus on Sony NEX.
 Typical problems of this kind that we have seen include an unsmooth/erratic autofocus mechanism (e.g. getting stuck intermittently at a certain focusing distance), a faulty/worn-out distance encoder or other faulty/worn-out internal sensors.

 - No support for lens corrections such as peripheral shading, CA and distortion.